ic3software/murmurations-aggregator/docs/test-cases.md

 ### 1.1 Add New Profile

 - **Context**: A new profile is published to the index.
-- **Expected Result**: The new profile should appear in the list of updated profiles.
+- **Expected Result**: The new profile should appear in the updated profiles list.
 - **Test Steps**:
   1. Publish a new profile to the index.
   2. Update the cluster (click **Update Nodes**).